Internet Explorer is not supported by Design Library

 2. Walk-through tour

-Use the walk-through tour when you want to motivate the user to start using the system, or show best practices.
+Use the walk-through tour when you want to motivate the user to start using the system, or help them understand major news.
 Think of it as a wizard to give the users the best start.

 3. Blank-slate tips